Chidi Nwaogu

-Chidi Nwaogu (born 20 May 1990) is a Nigerian tech entrepreneur and software developer, who is presently one of the founders of Efiwe, a mobile-first, AI-powered coding platform, and Publiseer, a Lagos-based digital publishing company.
+Dominic Chidiebere Nwaogu (born 20 May 1990) is a Nigerian tech entrepreneur and software developer, who is presently one of the founders of Efiwe, a mobile-first, AI-powered coding platform, and Publiseer, a Lagos-based digital publishing company.
 Before the creation of Publiseer, he founded and sold two startup companies, which includes LAGbook, a social network with more than one million registered users, which was acquired in 2013.

-In 2021, Chidi was recognized by the Jack Ma Foundation as one of the Top 10 Africa's Business Heroes and listed on the YNaija Power List as one of the 100 Most Powerful Young Nigerians.
+In 2021, Chidi was recognized by the Jack Ma Foundation as one of the Top 10 Africa's Business Heroes, and in the same year, was listed on the YNaija Power List as one of the 100 Most Powerful Young Nigerians.
+In 2026, he was recognized by YNaija as one of the 100 Most Impactful People in Tech, and in the same year, was one of the 2 Nigerians featured on the Africa Prize for Engineering Innovation list by the Royal Academy of Engineering.